The Maharajah Jungle Trek at Disney’s Animal Kingdom

 Birds on the Maharajah Jungle Trek

 So at this point, you can continue through the building into the bird aviary.
 This is one of the best parts of the trail.
 However, if you don’t care for birds, you can walk back out the same way you entered.
-The pathway outside continues down to the exit.
+The pathway outside bypasses the aviary and continues to the exit.

-But if you elect to continue, you’ll walk through a set of plastic chains and enter the aviary.
+If you continue, you’ll walk through a set of plastic chains and enter the aviary.
 These chains keep the birds from flying into them like they might a glass window.
+It’s gorgeous inside.

-Unfortunately, you won’t see many birds if you walk through the area quickly.
+Unfortunately, you won’t see many birds if you walk through quickly.
 However, if you pause and take the time to look a little closer, you’ll start to see them.

 No worries, these birds were sunbathing!